-Now that according to Marc Andreessen “Software is eating the world,” more and more companies look for Agile as the rescue to address the challenge of digitalization.
-This makes complete sense, because if every company becomes a software company (also if it doesn’t know it yet) and if Agile is the approach for software development, why not taking Agile to the company level?
+Now that, according to Marc Andreessen, “Software is eating the world,” more and more companies look for Agile as the rescue to address the challenge of digitalization.
+This makes complete sense because if every company becomes a software company (also if it doesn’t know it yet) and if Agile is the approach for software development, why not take Agile to the company level?

 For example, you can use inspect-and-adapt to make performance evaluations or the processes around salary increases more agile.
 And at the core of doing so is, considering what makes sense (the plan), executing, inspecting, and then adapting it.

 At first, all members of the small group decided to make all their salaries transparent amongst themselves.
-This created already some discussion both within this group but also in the whole company.
-Then that group even went a step further and they made their salaries transparent to all their colleagues.
-More and more colleagues followed their role-model.
-The discussion that followed triggered the creation of a new process that they changed also a few times and is currently settled like this:
+This created some discussion both within this group but also in the whole company.
+Then that group even went a step further, and they made their salaries transparent to all their colleagues.
+More and more colleagues followed their role models.
+The discussion that followed triggered the creation of a new process that they also changed a few times and is currently settled like this:

 - There is an elected person taking part in all salary discussions (salary representative)